bdeckard92/dupUT/01-Class-Content/22-State/04-Supplemental/Project-Requirements.md

 Finally, you must add your project to the portfolio that you created in Module 20.

+You should also consider the following suggestions to help your project stand out:

+* Instead of using a CSS library like Bootstrap, consider using CSS-in-JS, a component library, or create your own CSS stylesheet.

+* Consider integrating the Stripe payment platform.

 **More details about the project will be provided in the lessons for Module 23 in Canvas.**